git-ritesh/youtube-webpage-clone/README.md

 [5th Exercise](https://github.com/git-ritesh/HTML-CSS_Practice/tree/master/intro-to-html/Lesson%205) => Learnt about text styling, text elements like span, strong, etc.

 [6th Exercise](https://github.com/git-ritesh/HTML-CSS_Practice/tree/master/intro-to-html/Lesson%206) => Learnt about the Structure of HTML, it's features & Benefits, Seperated all the styles from the HTML from previous Lessons and placed them into an External Stylesheet CSS file.

+[7th Exercise](https://github.com/git-ritesh/HTML-CSS_Practice/tree/master/intro-to-html/Lesson%207) => Learnt about the Images and its styling. we also learnt about Search Box and its Properties.